harrylepotter/benjitrailproject/README.md

 # Covid Caller
-Ferris Bueller meets quarintine zoom calls.
+Ferris Bueller meets quarantine zoom calls.
 Zone-out while your voice answers questions for you.

 If you're on a conference call and perhaps not paying full attention, fire this up and put your phone next to your laptop.
 This transcribes the call.
 If your name gets called-out, it'll provide a bullshit pre-recorded answer on your behalf like "can you repeat the question?" while you try and get back up to speed with the conversation.
 It'll also fake a shoddy internet connection if you click on the "fuck it all" button.